Click filter to remove

 Extent: 5 pages

-Description: The Yakama materials in the ACLS collection consist of a single item in the "Yakama" section of the finding aid: Sapir's notes on "Pandosy's Yakama grammar."
+Description: The Yakama materials in the ACLS collection consist of a single item in the "Yakima" section of the finding aid: Sapir's notes on "Pandosy's Yakama grammar" (item Ps1c.1).

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)